Overview

 Who are my instructors?

-The program’s balance of business and hospitality management curriculum, tourism-specific coursework and industry interaction provides students with an excellent foundation to achieve a successful career in tourism management.
-Our instructors have both academic knowledge and real world experience in the tourism industry.
-In addition to their impeccable academic qualifications, most have owned their own tourism businesses.
+The program’s balance of business and hospitality management curriculum, tourism-specific coursework, and industry interaction provides students with an excellent foundation to achieve a successful career in tourism management.
+Our instructors have both academic knowledge and real-world experience in the tourism industry.
+In addition to their impeccable academic qualifications, most have direct industry experience.
 Peruse our Faculty Profiles.

 When can I apply?